-1. No student shall possess, handle, or transmit any firearm or a destructive device on school property.

-- 2. The following devices are considered to be a firearm under this rule: any weapon that is capable of expelling, designed to expel, or may readily be converted to expel a projectile by means of an explosion.
-For purposes of this rule, a destructive device is: - a. an explosive, incendiary, or over-pressure device that is configured as a bomb, a grenade, a rocket with a propellant charge of more than four ounces, a missile having an explosive or incendiary charge of more than one-quarter ounce, a mine, a Molotov cocktail, or a device that is substantially similar to an item described above - b. a type of weapon that may be readily converted to expel a projectile by the action of an explosive or other propellant through a barrel that has a bore diameter of more than one-half inch - c. a combination of parts designed, or intended, for use in the conversion of a device into a destructive device - 3.
-A destructive device is NOT a device that, although originally designed for use as a weapon, is redesigned for use as a signaling, pyrotechnic, line-throwing, safety, or similar device. - 4.
+- 1. No student shall possess, handle, or transmit any firearm or a destructive device on school property. - a.
+The following devices are considered to be a firearm under this rule: any weapon that is capable of expelling, designed to expel, or may readily be converted to expel a projectile by means of an explosion. - b.
+For purposes of this rule, a destructive device is: - an explosive, incendiary, or over-pressure device that is configured as a bomb, a grenade, a rocket with a propellant charge of more than four ounces, a missile having an explosive or incendiary charge of more than one-quarter ounce, a mine, a Molotov cocktail, or a device that is substantially similar to an item described above - a type of weapon that may be readily converted to expel a projectile by the action of an explosive or other propellant through a barrel that has a bore diameter of more than one-half inch, or - 3. a combination of parts designed or intended for use in the conversion of a device into a destructive - 2.
+A destructive device is NOT a device that, although originally designed for use as a weapon, is redesigned for use as a signaling, pyrotechnic, line-throwing, safety, or similar device. - 3.
 The penalty for possession of a firearm or a destructive device: suspension up to 10 days and expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first semester after the one-year period.
-The superintendent may reduce the length of the expulsion if the circumstances warrant such reduction. - 5.
-The superintendent shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule.
+The superintendent or designee may reduce the length of the expulsion if the circumstances warrant such reduction. - 4.
+The superintendent or designee shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule.